open-telemetry/opentelemetry-specification/specification/common/common.md

 ## Attributes

-Attributes represent a list with zero or more key:value pairs (`Attribute`).
-An `Attribute` is defined by the following properties:
+Attributes are a list of zero or more key-value pairs.
+An `Attribute` MUST have the following properties:

 - The attribute key, which MUST be a non-`null` and non-empty string.
 - The attribute value, which is either: